hzeller/bant/README.md

 bant print -e @googletest//:gtest
 ```

-In general, evaluation is limited right now and only does some
+In general, elaboration is limited right now and only does some
 transformations that are immediately useful for dependency analysis;
 implemented as need arises (That is why it's called elaboration not evaluation
 right now :)).
 Use `-e` to enable the elaboration in `print`.